The Trusted Merchant

 That's why I had the idea to create an archetype for sales and marketing.
 Because the way I see it, culturally, the dominant archetype is that negative one.

-I'm sure you'll agree—the mainstream opinion is that the act of selling is an instrument of the dark side.
+The mainstream opinion is that the act of selling is an instrument of the dark side.
 Society doesn't exactly hold salespeople in the same regard as a nurse or an elementary school teacher.

 And because of that default negative viewpoint about salespeople, do you know whose lives are made more difficult?
+The honest salesperson.

 If a dishonest business person wants to be a crook and a cheat, they have no shortage of role models.

-What is the archetype for your way of operating?
+But the well-intentioned business owners?
+What is the archetype for their way of operating?

 In Star Wars, the Force isn't evil—it's how the Force is used.
 And how the Force gets used depends on the person wielding it.

 Well, the Trusted Merchant archetype is less common than the hero archetype, that's for sure.
 But that's no surprise.
 Most people would rather watch a hero fight a bad guy than watch a lawyer meet with her clients.
-The latter would be boring.

 But I did find a handful of examples of The Trusted Merchant.
 The one that best exemplifies the archetype is the character Olivander from the Harry Potter books.